nvim-telekasten/telekasten.nvim/README.md

 1. `#tag`
 2. `:tag:`
-3. bare tags in a tag collection in the yaml metadata:
+3. `yaml-bare`: bare tags in a tag collection in the yaml metadata:

 ```yaml
 ---